survivejs/react-book/manuscript/05_react_and_flux.md

 ### Persisting Application Using `FinalStore`

-Besides this little utility we'll need to adapt our application to use it.
+Besides this little utility, we'll need to adapt our application to use it.
 Alt provides a built-in store called `FinalStore` which is perfect for this purpose.
 We can persist the entire state of our application using `FinalStore`, bootstrapping and snapshotting. `FinalStore` is a store that listens to all existing stores.
 Every time some store changes, `FinalStore` will know about it.
 This makes it ideal for persistency.

 We can take a snapshot of the entire app state and push it to `localStorage` every time `FinalStore` changes.
 That solves one part of the problem.
 Bootstrapping solves the remaining part as `alt.bootstrap` allows us to set state of the all stores.
 In our case, we'll fetch the data from `localStorage` and invoke it to populate our stores.
 This is handy for other cases as well.
 The data can come from elsewhere, through a WebSocket for instance.